-On that day, Pope Francis will join Christians of various faith denominations at a prayer service in Saint Paul’s Basilica outside the walls of Rome – again a reminder that our good works of service to one another, the poor and those in need, know no particular religious group or denomination.
+Pope Francis will join Christians of various faith traditions at a prayer service in Saint Paul’s Basilica Outside the walls of Rome.
+This is a reminder that our good works of service to one another, the poor and those in need, know no particular religious group or denomination.

 In these goods works, there must not be division among us.
-Rather we work together to advance the faith, hope and love of Jesus Christ for his people and for the world.
+Instead, we work together to advance the faith, hope, and love of Jesus Christ for his people and for the world.

 So are we ready to forward the work of Christ?
-Each generation of Christians faced this difficult, and sometimes painful task of mercy, forgiveness and tenderness in conflicted world.
+Each generation of Christians faced this difficult and sometimes painful task of mercy, forgiveness, and tenderness in a conflicted world.
 In this effort, like Pope Francis, we can discover the “joy of the gospel” itself.